 If a deer is “quartering away,” this means that it’s oriented at a 45-degree angle from broadside with its head facing away from you.
 In other words, it’s positioned diagonally to you.
 It may be moving or standing still.

-In these positions, you can still see the flank of your quarry, but the “kill zone” around the heart and lungs will be smaller since it’s at an angle.
+In these positions, you will need to make a quartering away shot.
+You can still see the flank of your quarry, but the “kill zone” around the heart and lungs will be smaller since it’s at an angle.
 Like with a broadside shot, you’ll aim behind the shoulder about a third of the way up.

 Just be careful.
-If the deer’s angle is too sharp, you’ll almost certainly miss the kill zone and hit the deer behind the rib cage instead.
+If the angle of a deer quartering is too sharp, you’re quartering-to shot will certainly miss the kill zone and hit the deer behind the rib cage instead.
 This will end up being a gut shot, and your quarry will be difficult to retrieve.

-Instead of aiming behind the shoulder, you should aim for the deer’s sternum.
+Instead of aiming behind the shoulder blade, you should aim for the deer’s sternum.
 This is the best way to hit the heart and lungs.
 Just realize that the sternum will be a rather small target, so you should only take this shot if your accuracy is up to snuff.